AuraCodez/DiscordBotGeneral/README.md

 ### Executing program

 * You have to replace the server ID with your own server ID in order to make the bot interact with the users otherwise some commands may not work.
+* Store any swear words in the badword.txt file

 ```